banzaicloud/koperator-docs/docs/topics.md

 kafkatopic.kafka.banzaicloud.io/example-topic created
 ```

-If you want to update the configuration of the topic after it's been created you can edit the manifest
+If you want to update the configuration of the topic after it's been created, you can either:

-and run `kubectl apply` again, or you can run `kubectl edit -n kafka kafkatopic example-topic` and then update
+- edit the manifest and run `kubectl apply` again, or
-the configuration in the editor that gets spawned.
+- run `kubectl edit -n kafka kafkatopic example-topic` and then update the configuration in the editor that gets spawned.

-You can increase the partition count for a topic the same way, or for a one-liner using `patch`:
+You can increase the partition count for a topic the same way, or by running the following one-liner using `patch`:

 ```shell
 banzai@cloud:~$ kubectl patch -n kafka kafkatopic example-topic --patch '{"spec": {"partitions": 5}}' --type=merge